neurogym/neurogym/docs/envs.md

 ### ReactionTime-v0 wrapper ###

-Logic: modfies a given environment by allowing the network
+Logic: Modfies a given environment by allowing the network
         to act at any time after the fixation period.

 ### SideBias-v0 wrapper ###